oxedium-protocol/oxedium/README.md

 ![GitHub stars](https://img.shields.io/github/stars/oxedium-protocol/oxedium?style=social)

-# Tyrbine
+# Oxedium
 Single-sided liquidity protocol on Solana

-Earn trading fees **without impermanent loss** by depositing a single asset into Tyrbine vaults.
+Earn trading fees **without impermanent loss** by depositing a single asset into Oxedium vaults.

 ---

-## Why Tyrbine?
+## Why Oxedium?

 Traditional AMMs require providing liquidity in pairs and expose users to impermanent loss.
-Tyrbine allows you to earn from the growing Solana ecosystem **with a single asset**, making liquidity provision simpler, safer, and more profitable.
+Oxedium allows you to earn from the growing Solana ecosystem **with a single asset**, making liquidity provision simpler, safer, and more profitable.

 ---